Tsallis-Cirto entropy of black hole and black hole atom: Application to Reissner-Nordstr om black hole

 The Hawking radiation from the RN black hole is characterized by the modified Hawking temperature, which also does not depend on the charge $q$:

 This modified Hawking temperature agrees with the thermodynamic equation:

-The same takes place for the rotating Kerr black hole.
-Its entropy is also determined by the mass $M$ and does not depend on the black hole angular momentum $J$.\cite{Okamoto1992} In this case the contribution of the angular momentum is nullified after adiabatic transformation by varying the Planck constant $\hbar \rightarrow \infty$.\cite{Volovik2021a} The final state of the Kerr black hole has same mass $M$ and the same angular momentum $J$, but its entropy becomes the same as the Schwarzschild black hole with $J=0$.
+One may extend the consideration to the rotating Kerr black hole.
+It has been suggested that its entropy is also determined by the mass $M$ and does not depend on the black hole angular momentum $J$.\cite{Okamoto1992} In this case the contribution of the angular momentum can be nullified after adiabatic transformation by varying the Planck constant $\hbar \rightarrow \infty$.\cite{Volovik2021a} The final state of the Kerr black hole has same mass $M$ and the same angular momentum $J$, but its entropy becomes the same as the Schwarzschild black hole with $J=0$.
+If it is so, then the mass and entropy of the RN and Kerr black holes obey the same quantization rules as the Schwarzschild black hole, $M=NM_0$ and $S=N^2$, with the same value of the mass quantum $M_0=\sqrt{2}m_{\rm P}$.
+This differs from the other quantization schemes.
+The approach in which the horizon area is considered as adiabatic invariant\cite{Barvinsky2001,Barvinsky2002,Vagenas2011,Volovik2022} gives the linear quantization rule, such as $S=2\pi N$.
+The quantization inspired by the string theory\cite{Gibbons2011,Visser2012} gives the square-root rule, $S =2\pi(\sqrt{N_1} \pm \sqrt{N_2})$.

-This suggests that the mass and entropy of the RN and Kerr black holes obey the same quantization rules as the Schwarzschild black hole, $M=NM_0$ and $S=N^2$, with the same value of the mass quantum $M_0=\sqrt{2}m_{\rm P}$.
-This differs from the other quantization schemes.\cite{Barvinsky2002} For example, the quantization inspired by the string theory\cite{Gibbons2011,Visser2012} contains two integer numbers, $S =2\pi(\sqrt{N_1} + \sqrt{N_2})$.
+Another possible extension is the thermodynamics of white holes.
+Their entropy is negative as follows from the same macroscopic quantum tunneling approach.\cite{Volovik2022} One possibility is to introduce in addition to the elementary black holes also the white-hole "atoms" with the same value $M_0$ of the elementary mass quantum.
+Then the entropy of the white hole with mass $M=M_0N$ is $S_{\rm WH}(N)=-N^2$, and the transition probability from the black hole to the white hole of the same mass\cite{Rovelli2019,Volovik2022} is $w\propto \exp(S_{\rm WH}-S_{\rm BH})= \exp(-2S_{\rm BH})=\exp(-2N^2)$.